oponder2000/EMBERFORGE-SOURCE-LEAK-Active-Directory-Attack-Investigation/README.md

 ### Q33: First Remote Command

-**Question:** The remote execution technique redirects command output to temporary files.
-The very first attacker command on any newly compromised host is almost always the same.
+I analyzed remote command execution patterns and identified that the first command executed on the compromised host was whoami.

-**Answer:** `whoami`

 **Query Used:**
 ```kusto